gedankenstuecke/oh-rescuetime-source/README.md

 By registering a `realm` we set up a namespace for the moves requests and specify that at max.
 60 requests per 60 seconds can be made.
 If we would make an additional request this would yield a `RequestsRespectfulRateLimitedError`.

 ## setup for Celery
 The settings for Celery can be found in `datauploader/celery.py`.
 These settings apply globally for our application.
 The Celery task itself can be found in `datauploader/tasks.py`.
-The main task for requesting & processing the moves data is `process_moves()` in that file.
+The main task for requesting & processing the moves data is `process_rescuetime()` in that file.

-## `process_moves()`
+## `process_rescuetime()`
 This task solves both the problem of hitting API limits as well as the import of existing data.
 The rough workflow is